Example of Confusion Matrix in Python

 df = pd.DataFrame(data)

-df['y_actual'] = df['y_actual'].map({'Yes': 1, 'No': 0})
+df["y_actual"] = df["y_actual"].map({"Yes": 1, "No": 0})

-df['y_predicted'] = df['y_predicted'].map({'Yes': 1, 'No': 0})
+df["y_predicted"] = df["y_predicted"].map({"Yes": 1, "No": 0})

-confusion_matrix = ConfusionMatrix(df['y_actual'], df['y_predicted'])
+confusion_matrix = pd.crosstab(

-You would then get the same stats:
+You’ll then get the same matrix: